Shuijing725/CrowdNav_Prediction_AttnGraph/README.md

 # CrowdNav++
 This repository contains the codes for our paper titled "Intention Aware Robot Crowd Navigation with Attention-Based Interaction Graph".
-For more details, please refer to the [arXiv preprint](https://arxiv.org/abs/2203.01821).
+For more details, please refer to the [project website](https://sites.google.com/view/intention-aware-crowdnav/home) and [arXiv preprint](https://arxiv.org/abs/2203.01821).
 For experiment demonstrations, please refer to the [youtube video](https://www.youtube.com/watch?v=nxpxhF019VA).